-(c) Compliance is based on a running annual average of quarterly distribution system samples.
-Values reported reflect the highest and lowest single value in the distribution system (range) and the highest running annual average.

-(d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.7 - 1.3 ppm, as required by
+(c) Compliance is based on a Locational Running Annual Average of data collected at distribution system-wide monitoring locations.
+The range of all samples collected is included. (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+The fluoride levels in the treated water are maintained within a range of 0.7 - 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW)